Index

 What are Service Levels?

-Service Levels are groups of services or products that you define and name.
-The products in a Service Level all have some common characteristics.
-Service Levels can be based on the speed of the delivery method like Express, Standard, and Next Day Delivery, but they can also be used for many other scenarios like Receiver Country, Goods type, etc.
+Service Levels are categories of services or products that you create and label.
+The items within a Service Level have some common traits.
+You can base Service Levels on the delivery speed, such as Express, Standard, and Next Day Delivery, but they can also apply to various other situations, like the Receiver Country or the type of Goods, among others.

-For example, if you create a Service Level for each country you are shipping to, you can define all valid carrier products and conditions within each Service Level.
-Your warehouse staff then only needs to select a Service Level corresponding to the Receiver country, and the correct products and services will then automatically be selected.
+For instance, by setting up a Service Level for each shipping country, you can define the valid carrier products and conditions for each one.
+Your warehouse team simply has to select the Service Level for the Receiver's country, and the right products and services will be chosen automatically.

 Creating a Service Level